lizmat/articles/rakuast-for-early-adopters-1.md

 Conclusion
 ----------
 This blog post introduces RakuAST, an interface to create Abstract Syntax Trees in the Raku Programming Language.
-It shows how to build a "Hello World" AST, and shows how to run the AST, to show how it was created and how it could be represented as Raku source code.
+It shows how to build a "Hello World" AST, and shows how to run the AST, how it was created and how it could be represented as Raku source code.

-The intended audience are those people willing to be early adapters of these exciting new features in the Raku Programming Language.
+The intended audience are those people willing to be early adopters of these exciting new features in the Raku Programming Language.